praeclarum/Ooui/README.md

 This will open the default starting page for the Samples.
 Now point your browser at [http://localhost:8080/shared-button](http://localhost:8080/shared-button)

 You should see a button that tracks the number of times it was clicked.
 The source code for that button is shown in the example below.

-## Example Use
+## Example App

 Here is the complete source code to a fully collaborative button clicking app.